 Choosing the right topics to write a speech about is the foundation of a successful and impactful presentation.
 By aligning your passions with your audience's interests, defining your purpose, conducting thorough research, and crafting a compelling narrative, you can create a speech that resonates with your listeners and leaves a lasting impression.

 Now that you're armed with these tips and insights, it's time to take action.
 Start brainstorming, researching, and refining your ideas.
-Don't be afraid to experiment, take risks, and let your creativity flow.
+Worth adding: don't be afraid to experiment, take risks, and let your creativity flow.
 And remember, the most important thing is to speak from the heart and share your unique perspective with the world.
-What are you waiting for?
+So what are you waiting for?
 Share your speech topic ideas in the comments below!